-(o) "Loan" means a loan made pursuant to this Administrative Code Chapter 66, and includes Below Market Rate Loans, Deferred Loans, and Market Rate Loans, each as defined in the Administrative Code Section 66.2.
+"Loan" means a loan made pursuant to this Chapter 66, and includes Below Market Rate Loans, Deferred Loans, and Market Rate Loans.

-(p) "Loan Committee" means the Unreinforced Masonry Building Citywide Affordable Housing Loan Committee.
+"Loan Committee" means the Citywide Affordable Housing Loan Committee, an internal Loan review committee of the Mayor's Office of Housing and Community Development.

-(q) "Market Rate Loan" means a loan which bears a rate of interest that, when coupled with the annual administrative fee charged by the City, yields a total return to the City that equals the City Cost of Funds for the series of bonds providing funding for such loan, plus 100 basis points.
+"Market Rate Loan" means a loan which bears a rate of interest that, when coupled with the annual administrative fee charged by the City, yields a total return to the City that equals the City Cost of Funds for the series of bonds providing funding for such loan, plus 100 basis points.

-(r) "MOHCD" shall mean the Mayor's Office of Housing and Community Development, or any such successor department of the City assuming the responsibilities for administration and management of the Program.
+"MOHCD" shall mean the Mayor's Office of Housing and Community Development, or any such successor department of the City assuming the responsibilities for administration and management of the Program.

-(s) "Program" shall mean the seismic safety retrofit and affordable housing loan program funded by the Bond Proceeds authorized by the Act.
+"Program" shall mean the seismic safety retrofit and affordable housing loan program funded by the Bond Proceeds authorized by the Act.

-(t) "Program Regulations" means the rules and regulations regarding the Program to be published by the Director, which will be designed to carry out and implement the purposes set forth in the Act and this Chapter 66.
+"Program Regulations" means the rules and regulations regarding the Program to be published by the Director, which will be designed to carry out and implement the purposes set forth in the Act and this Chapter 66.

-(u) "Property" means any legal parcel(s) of real property eligible for a Loan under the Program, and subject to a Declaration of Restrictions, as provided hereunder.
+"Property" means any legal parcel(s) of real property eligible for a Loan under the Program, and subject to a Declaration of Restrictions, as provided hereunder.

 All terms used herein but not otherwise defined shall be as defined under the Act.

 Sec.
-66.3.
+66.32.
 PROGRAM REGULATIONS.